typedb/typedb-docs/04-concept-api/00-overview.md

 The Concept API architecture is implemented in 2 ways in each client: **local** and **remote**.
 The concepts share the same overall structure, but only a small set of methods are available on the *local* concepts.

 The difference is that local concept methods do not require a call to the server, while calls to methods on the *remote* concept API must make at least one full round-trip to the server to fetch a result.
-The execution time will include at least the network latency between your client and the Grakn server.
+The execution time will include at least the network latency between your client and the TypeDB server.

 <div class="note">
 [Note]